CMSgov/qpp-conversion-tool/CONTRIBUTING.md

 ### <a name="submit-issue"></a> Submitting an Issue

-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+Before you submit an issue, please search the issue tracker.
+It's possible an issue has already been created addressing your problem and the discussion might inform you of workarounds readily available.

-We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
+We want to fix all issues as soon as possible, but before fixing a bug we need to be able to reproduce and confirm it.
 Please provide:

 - version of qpp-conversion-tool used
 - 3rd-party libraries and their versions
-- and most importantly - a use-case that fails
+- most importantly, a use-case that fails

-We will be insisting on a minimal reproduce scenario in order to save maintainers time and ultimately be able to fix more bugs.
+To be respectful of maintainer's time and ultimately fix more bugs, we will require a **minimal reproduce scenario**.

 You can file new issues by filling out our [new issue form](https://github.com/flexion/adele-bpa-qpp-conversion-tool/issues/new).